-- Assemble the shim pack determined earlier as 'D' (Fig.3.) into the bearing bore of the deep half of the clamshell. - Using a bearing press or arbor press, press the appropriate bearing cup into the bottom of the same bearing bore (i.e., until it stops against the shim pack).

-HINT: You should not be able to rotate the shim pack underneath the bearing cup if it has been pressed in far enough.

-- With the deep half of the clamshell sitting firmly on a horizontal surface, set the Air Locker into the bearing cup inside the clamshell. - Bend the seal housing tube so that it points straight away from the seal housing flange. - Assemble any remaining shims from the Air Locker shim kit (supplied) together into one shim pack and measure the total thickness.
+bore of the deep half of the clamshell. cup into a bearing press or arbor press, press the appropriate bearing the bottom of the same bearing bore (i.e., until it stops the shim pack).
+HINT: You should not be able to rotate the shim pack underneath the bearing cup if it has been pressed in far enough. e deep half of the clamshell sitting firmly on a horizontal , set the Air Locker into the bearing cup inside the clamshell ne seal housing tube so that it points straight away from the using flange. ole any remaining shims from the Air Locker shim kit ed) together into one shim pack and measure the total thickness.